Critical data elements are those data elements that are critical to success in a particular business area.

 Like many large businesses, this particular business comprises a group of related businesses – each running semi-autonomously – but with potential synergies across and between group companies.

-The challenge?
 To identify how a centralised set of client master data can add value.

 The bigger challenge?
-Where to start?

 With multiple group companies, each with multiple business problems and multiple stakeholders how do we reduce the problem to something tangible and achievable?